Updated on October 22, 2024

 • Eye inflammation

-Seek treatment from an eye doctor if you have any of the above symptoms.
+If you have any of the above symptoms, we suggest seeking treatment from an eye doctor.
 These symptoms can be due to another eye problem, such as pink eye (conjunctivitis).

 How to Get Rid of Eyelash Mites